alfonsoalba/web/_posts/2021-03-28-run-ubuntu-in-external-ssd-in-macbook-pro.md

   - "Linux"
 excerpt: >-
    I'm committed to working efficiently in the three most common operating systems: macOS, Windows 10, and Linux.
+I can already work with windows and macOS.
    In this post, I share with you the procedure that I followed to install and run Ubuntu 20.04 from an external SSD USB Drive connected to a MacBook Pro... and why I decided to step back after I had everything ready to start working.
 cover_image_alt: "Computer with macOS and Linux"